nathanhleung/blog-old.nathanhleung.com/_posts/2015-12-26-getting-started-with-the-mean-stack.md

 This file tells [NPM](https://www.npmjs.com) what dependencies we need, and sets up a few helper scripts we can use to compile our ES6 and package our frontend files.

-## Dependencies
-### Node.js
-We've defined our Node dependencies in `package.json`.
-Now, we need to install them.
-To do so, run `npm install` - NPM will create a new directory called `node_modules` and put our dependencies in there.
+To install the dependencies, run `npm install` - NPM will create a new directory called `node_modules` and put our dependencies in there.

-### Frontend
+### Dependency Overview
-What about our frontend dependencies?
-Don't worry, we've already installed them with our Node dependencies.
-If you take a closer look at our `package.json`, you'll see that they're listed (`angular2` and `bootstrap`, to name a few).
+There are a lot of dependencies.
+If you're really interested, here's why we need all of them:

+* angular2 - Well, we're making an Angular 2 app
+* body-parser - Parse form data and allow it to be accessed by the server
+* bootstrap - Base CSS styles
+* es6-promise - Angular 2 dependency
+* es6-shim - Another Angular dependency
+* express - Our server
+* jade - Template engine for terse HTML
+* method-override - Allows PUT and DELETE requests on old browsers
+* mongoose - MongoDB wrapper
+* morgan - Request logger
+* reflect-metadata - Another Angular dependency
+* rxjs - Another Angular dependency
+* systemjs - Another Angular dependency
+* zone.js - Another Angular dependency
+* babel-cli - Allows us to transpile ES6 via `babel` in npm scripts
+* babel-core - To transpile files passed via babel-loader
+* babel-loader - Webpack Babel loader, so that webpack can transpile
+* babel-preset-es2015 - ES2015 Babel preset
+* css-loader - Allows Webpack to parse `@import` and `url()` in CSS
+* file-loader - Allows Webpack to load font files (e.g. in CSS)
+* script-loader - Allows Webpack to inline JS without parsing `require`s
+* style-loader - Allows Webpack to link CSS sheets in HTML files
+* uglify-loader - Webpack loader which minifies JS
+* webpack - Webpack packages and processes frontend files

 ## Setting Up Our Environent
 In order to use Babel, we need to define which future version of Javascript we're using.
 Babel supports ES6, JSX (React), ES7 and other future version of Javascript, but we're going to stick with the closest future release, ES6 (aka ES2015).
 To let Babel know of that, we need to create a `.babelrc` file in our app root (the `todoapp` directory) with the following content: